The Easiest 3 Ingredient Scone Recipe June 7, 2019

 The pleasures of a cream tea are almost countless.
-This easy scone recipe only uses 3 ingredients, and it’s absolutely foolproof too.
+So quaint, cosy and warm, perhaps snuggled in a tea house by the mountains, a delightful fire crackling away in the corner.
+It’s the simple things in life, you know?
+Speaking of simple, this easy scone recipe only uses 3 ingredients, and it’s absolutely foolproof too.

 Scones, the cornerstone of the Cream tea, are what’s known as a ‘quick-bread’ – easy to make and best consumed on the day they are baked.
 This easy 3 ingredient scone recipe is so incredibly simple you’ll be able to whip up an impressive offering in about half an hour.
 I love bringing them out to guests hiding under and a tea towel, and then unveiling a steaming pile of them along with a fresh pot of tea.
 By combining flour with lemonade (to act as a leavener for rise, sweetness and a hint of citrus) and cream (for fat content and as a binding agent), you can whip these babies up in a flash, probably using ingredients you already have at home!